Hone logo

 Problem Description

-• enqueue(value): Adds an element to the back of the queue.
+• enqueue(item): Adds an item to the rear of the queue.

-• dequeue(): Removes and returns the element from the front of the queue.
+• dequeue(): Removes and returns the item at the front of the queue.
+Returns null if the queue is empty.

-• peek(): Returns the element at the front of the queue without removing it.
+• peek(): Returns the item at the front of the queue without removing it.
+Returns null if the queue is empty.

 • isEmpty(): Returns true if the queue is empty, false otherwise.